kdeldycke/openerp.buildout/README.md

 Then I had to log out and back in to have the environment variables set to the new defaults.

+And here is another way of fixing this local issue (thanks Xavier for the tip !):

+        $ apt-get install --reinstall language-pack-fr
+        $ dpkg-reconfigure locales

 Apache
 ------